IB THEORY OF KNOWLEDGE

 1.0 credit over two years

-The Theory of Knowledge (TOK) class is the capstone of IB Diploma Programme.
-It is a class centered on epistemology – the study of knowledge and the validity of beliefs – which allows students think critically about what we believe as individuals and societies.
-The central questions of all TOK classes is, “What do we know and how do we know it?”, but each TOK class is different.
+The Theory of Knowledge (TOK) class is the capstone of the IB Diploma Programme.
+It is a class centered on epistemology – the study of knowledge and the validity of beliefs – which allows students to think critically about what we believe as individuals and societies.
+The central question of all TOK classes is, “What do we know and how do we know it?”, but each TOK class is different.
 This class will be designed to engage students to ask “What is truth?".
-Students will explore how certain eras and cultures defined knowledge and truth in the world, and how those definitions have effected and still affect our understanding of the world today.
-We will explore how some ideas have maintained “validity” and other have fallen to the wayside, often replaced by newer “truths.”
+Students will explore how certain eras and cultures defined knowledge and truth in the world, and how those definitions have affected and still affect our understanding of the world today.
+We will explore how some ideas have maintained “validity” and others have fallen to the wayside, often replaced by newer “truths.”
 This will be done by examining multiple areas of study (such as mathematics, the sciences, and the arts) as well as different ways of understanding the world (such as logic, faith, memory, emotion).
 This class is only available to IB Diploma Candidates.

 CADET TEACHING